Jewish Studies

 Overview and Contact Information

-The curriculum in Jewish studies provides course offerings in a range of fields and disciplines, including English, German, history, international relations, politics, and religion.
+The curriculum in Jewish studies provides course offerings in a range of fields and disciplines, including English, history, international relations, politics, and religion.
 Courses represent a variety of methodological approaches and are intended to introduce students to the broad and rich diversity of Jewish culture and experience.

 See Also